Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory: The renormalized Ginzburg-Landau theory

 \subsection{Propositions}

-The importance of critical fluctuation effects, their dynamics, and their impact on the physical properties of materials has been explored in various studies \cite{anatoly, doniach, zinn-Justin, ma, amit, ppapon, varlamov, kleinert}.
-However, there are still common challenges when it comes to assigning the parameters of the standard Ginzburg-Landau theory to their characteristic quantities, such as temperatures, in a universal way \cite{poole}.
+The importance of critical fluctuation effects, their dynamics, and their impact on the physical properties of materials has been explored in various studies~\cite{Anatoly,Doniach,Zinn-Justin,Ma,Amit, Papon,Varlamov,Kleinert}.
+However, there are still common challenges when it comes to assigning the parameters of the standard Ginzburg-Landau theory to their characteristic quantities, such as temperatures, in a universal way~\cite{Poole}.
 The renormalization process refines the standard Ginzburg-Landau theory by adding a correction term to the quadratic coefficient, which isn't accounted for in the standard model.
-By following this approach, fluctuation effects are incorporated by replacing the quadratic coefficient with its dimensional form
+By following this approach, effects of fluctuations and correlations of order parameter are incorporated by replacing the quadratic coefficient with its dimension-dependent expression

 By employing this transformation, we can frame our discussion by qualitatively comparing the results obtained for various dimension values.
 The model derived from the transformation described in Eq.
 (7) is phenomenological, as we propose the existence of fluctuations without detailing their origins.
-The auto-coherent quantity $\Omega(d, T)$ given by \cite{roger}:
+In this context, the auto-coherent dimension-dependent correction quantity $\Omega(d, T)$, first derived within the framework of the renormalized Gaussian approach by Keumo \textit{et al.} and which satisfy the following self-consistent equation (see appendix~\ref{App1})~\cite{Keumo1}:

+contains important information about regulating the anisotropy of the order parameter.
+This expression shall for historical reasons referred to as 'Keumo-Mkam-Danga-Domngang-Hounkonnou'(KMDDH) correction coefficient relation of the quadratic expansion of the Ginzburg-Landau free energy functional induced by the quantum fluctuations of the order parameter.